Grace transforms a life

 Yes, it is possible.

-But please note that the instructor is not able to explain in English, so if you need an interpreter, please come with us.
+But please note that the instructor is not able to explain in English, so if you need an interpreter, please bring one with you.

 An English textbook is available for the basic course.